servo/pathfinder/README.md

 This example app requires SDL 2; see the "Building" section below for information on getting it up and running.

+### Demos

+Demo app sources are available in [demo/](https://github.com/servo/pathfinder/tree/master/demo).
+A prebuilt package for Magic Leap can be found in [releases](https://github.com/servo/pathfinder/releases).

 ## Features